Fried Corn Recipe (Southern Fried Corn)

 - 1 tbsp granulated sugar or to taste if corn is sweet

 - 2 1/2 tsp salt or to taste

 - 1/2 tsp black pepper or to taste

 To begin, completely rinse and cut the kernels from the cobs of corn and add to a large bowl.
 Then add to water.

 Next stir flour, sugar, salt and pepper into corn and water mixture.
 Make sure it is completely smoothly dissolved into the water.

 To a cast iron skillet, add bacon drippings and butter and heat over medium high heat.
 Once the butter has completely melted (make sure it doesn’t burn), pour corn mixture into hot skillet and continuously stir.

 Turn the heat down to medium.
-Cook approximately 12-15 minutes and serve.
+Cook approximately 12-15 minutes or until most of the water has evaporated and it has all thickened looking like creamed corn and serve.

 For the scraping, my mama does it a specific way.
 She starts on one side of the cob and cuts about a third of the corn off making tiny kernels then she goes in again another third of the way and then finally does a last scrape all the way on the cob.